floomby/SpaceGame/README.md

 ### Next steps

-- Figure out kill messages in a way that is performant for the server (low priority)
+- NPC behavior state graph factory for making behaviors and transitions between behaviors easier to handle
 - Armament purchase options for stations
 - Manufacturing UI is pretty horrible to use
-- NPC behavior state graph factory for making behaviors and transitions between behaviors easier to handle
 - Make mine drawing not this ad-hoc thing it is right now
-- Decide on plan for whole map (maybe a grid of sectors, each having a boundary?)
+- Figure out kill messages in a way that is performant for the server (low priority)

 ### Refactoring stuff